AgentXLP/coopdx-mods/mods/day-night-cycle/README.md

 There is also now a new menu in the pause menu for Day Night Cycle DX!

+Special thanks to MaiskX3 for the night time music.

 Special thanks to AngelicMiracles for the sunset, sunrise and night time skyboxes.

 Special thanks to eros71 for salvaging the mod files.